h2tc-roboticsx/H2TC/README.md

-### &#x2022; Customized Processing
+### Customized Processing
-If you want to customize the processing, please:
+If you want to customize the processing process, please:
-  * First follow the step 1 and 2 in [How to Process](#•-how-to-process) to get the organized raw data.
+  * First follow the Steps 1 and 2 in [How to Process](#how-to-process) to fetch the organized raw data.
-  * Then in step 3, design your own processing by diving into the full technical details in [`/doc/processing_techdetails.md`](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/processing_techdetails.md).
+  * Then in Step 3, customize your own processing by diving into the full technical details in [`/doc/processing_techdetails.md`](https://github.com/lipengroboticsx/H2TC_code/blob/main/doc/processing_techdetails.md).
 This document explains how we process the multi-modal, cross-device data.

-### &#x2022; Trouble Shooting ❗
+### Trouble Shooting ❗

-#### 1. Reprocess the processed take
+#### 1. Reprocess the processed takes

-If you want so, you have to manually remove the existing processed data.
-If you only want to reprocess the part of the whole take e.g. ZED, you don't need to remove the remaining data.
+If you want to reprocess the processed takes, you will have to manually remove the folders of existing processed takes.
+If you only want to reprocess parts of a take, e.g. RGB and depth streams, you don't need to remove the already-processed parts.

 #### 2. ZED decoding frames failed

 The current mechanism allows for maximally 10 failed attempts to decode (or grab in ZED term) a frame.
-Once failed more 10 times, the decoding process will abort and the processing will continue to the next part e.g. next ZED device or next stream.
-The frames have been decoded will be stored, while the rest frames will be ignored.
+Once failed for more 10 times, the decoding process will abort and the processing will continue to the next part, e.g. the next ZED device or next stream.
+The frames that have already been decoded will be stored, while the rest frames will be ignored.
 This issue usually happens when decoding the last frame.

-To fix this bug, one can simply reprocess the problematic takes [reprocess the processed take](#1-reprocess-the-processed-take).
+To fix this issue, one can simply reprocess the problematic takes [reprocess the processed take](#1-reprocess-the-processed-take) as above.
 <!-- </details> -->

 ## Annotator